Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-casts"></script>

 #### Server logic
 A subscription should be stored on the server as a reference between the user and the cast.
 That way, if two users subscribe to the same cast will they both have the same `cast id` and the episodes will have the same `episode ids`.
-This will reduce the amount of urls the server will need to crawl. `casts.opml` are also the only parts of the api that uses xml.
+This will reduce the amount of feeds the server will need to crawl. `casts.opml` are the only parts of the api that uses xml.
 Make sure you maintain the propper label structure when you export the opml, and validate it with a validation tool.
 Importing to iTunes can also be a good test.
 When importing opmls, make sure you maintain propper label stucture.
 Remeber that labels should only be one layer deep, so you might have to flatten it.
 Importing a large opml from a feedreader like bazqux.com might be a good choice.
 Do not forget to crawl the imported opmls.

 ### Library/Episodes and Library/Newepisodes
 Both these calls return somewhat similar results.
 What to use depends on the client model.